Police-Data-Accessibility-Project/data-source-identification/README.md

 # Testing

+Note that prior to running tests, you need to install [Docker](https://docs.docker.com/get-started/get-docker/) and have the Docker engine running.

 Tests can be run by spinning up the `docker-compose-test.yml` file in the root directory.
 This will start a two-container setup, consisting of the FastAPI Web App and a clean Postgres Database.

 This can be done via the following command: